7 Best Zapier Alternatives in 2026 (Cheaper, Simpler, or AI-Native)

 Limitations:

 Activepieces is the closest thing to a truly free Zapier replacement.
-The self-hosted version runs unlimited automations with zero per-task fees — you only pay for your own server infrastructure.
-The cloud-hosted version starts at $25/month with task pricing at $1 per 1,000 tasks, which undercuts Zapier by an order of magnitude.
+The self-hosted version runs unlimited automations with zero per-task fees.
+You only pay for your own server infrastructure.
+The cloud-hosted version starts at $25/month with unlimited tasks (Activepieces moved to flow-based pricing with no per-task fees), which undercuts Zapier by an order of magnitude.

 What makes Activepieces stand out from other open-source options (like n8n) is its focus on simplicity.
 The UI is clean, the builder is genuinely no-code, and the setup process is straightforward.
 Reddit users frequently describe it as the “actual free n8n alternative” that “does a lot of what n8n does” with a gentler learning curve (source).
 On AppSumo, reviewers praise its “fast-paced improvements, responsive maintainers, and supportive community” (source).